eccentricdevotion/TARDIS/creating-a-tardis.md

 To create your TARDIS, right-click a placed seed block with the TARDIS key.

+Once clicked, the seed block will change into a TARDIS builder block and the TARDIS creation will be displayed as a progress bar with informative text.

 ## Entering the TARDIS

 Your TARDIS requires a key (default is a gold nugget, configurable in the config file).